trinhxuann/deltadata/README.md

 all sampling points of interest at once.
 This is most helpful for identifying significantly outlying points, e.g., outside of the Delta.
-We can click on any point of interest and a pop-up will appear with layer (here, the survey) and sampling date information.
+We can click on any point of interest and a pop-up will appear with `layer` (here, the survey number) and sampling date information.
 Although this step is useful for a quick glance at our points, we can do a specific search for only potentially outlying points using `gpsOutlier()` and then feeding those points into `plotGPS()`.

 ``` r
 # By default, d = 0.5
 gpsOutliers <- gpsOutlier(gpsDF)
 plotGPS(gpsOutliers, height = 500)
 ```

 ![](man/figures/README-unnamed-chunk-9-1.png)<!-- -->

-This creates a much cleaner map.
-The resulting data frame also contains the distance from the theoretical sampling point, in case your distance is not a strict threshold.
+This creates a map with only outlying data points.
+The resulting data frame contains the distance from the theoretical sampling point, in case your distance is not a strict threshold.

 ``` r
 head(gpsOutliers)